ymyke/cardio/DOMAIN.md

 Details:

-- Options on how to get the name a) live from ChatGPT, b) fully random from a pre-generated list, c) from a pre-generated list that is categorized by strength score.
+- Options on how to get the name: a) live from ChatGPT, b) fully random from a pre-generated list, c) from a pre-generated list that is categorized by strength score.
 - Maybe make sure that cards with the same attribute always get the same name?